piyushahuja/piyushahuja.github.io/_drafts/2014-05-20-principles.md

 ***

+####Friendships

+If you aren't in a social circle you wanted, then you can cultivate your own social circle.
+Seek out, talk to people, participate, build relationships.
+Case in point - Quizzing Club, Couch Surfing, Eton Hall

+***
 [^eg]: That if you are to become a good poet you have to be writing poem from a young age, that if you are to be be a government head you have to be president of a student union, ...